 In other words, you can recommend a healthy eating pattern that accounts for all foods and beverages within an appropriate calorie level.

 What is not legal, however, is providing medical nutrition therapy.
-That is, to prescribe or give advice on how to treat a disease with nutrition.
+That is, to prescribe or give advice on how to treat or manage a disease with nutrition.

-For example, you cannot recommend that a diabetic eat specific foods at specific times to manage their blood sugar levels.
+For example, you cannot recommend that a person with diabetes eat specific foods at specific times to manage their blood sugar levels.

-While similar sounding, registered dietitians and nutritionist are not the same.
+While similar sounding, registered dietitians and nutritionists are not the same.

 In contrast to a nutritionist, the registered dietitian credential is a protected title.

-This, however, doesn’t mean those who call themselves nutritionists — or have the name in their job title — aren’t qualified to provide sound, evidenced-based nutrition recommendations.
+However, this doesn’t mean those who call themselves nutritionists — or have the name in their job title — aren’t qualified to provide sound, evidence-based nutrition recommendations.

-But the advice must be general (vegetables and fruits are a great source of vitamins and minerals) and they cannot “prescribe,” “treat” or “diagnose” disease.
+But the advice must be general — such as vegetables and fruits are a great source of vitamins and minerals — and they cannot prescribe, treat, or diagnose nutrition conditions.